cabouman/mbirjax/docs/source/quick_start.rst

   - Create a 1D numpy array called ``angles`` that contains the rotation angle **in radians** of each view.

-  - Convert arrays both arrays to JAX format using the commands ``array = jnp.array(array)``.
+  - (Optional) Convert arrays both arrays to JAX format using the commands ``array = jnp.array(array)``.

-  Note, that each row of sinogram data is assumed to be perpendicular to the rotation axis and each view is assumed to be in conventional raster order (i.e., left-to-right, top-to-bottom) looking through the object from the source to the detector.
+  Note that each row of sinogram data is assumed to be perpendicular to the rotation axis and each view is assumed to be in conventional raster order (i.e., left-to-right, top-to-bottom) looking through the object from the source to the detector.

 - **Initialize a model:**